 As you’ve probably gathered by now, I think the suggestion that every engaged couple should have a prenup is silly.
 Two engaged people without any money starting their lives together shouldn’t create a $2,000 legal bill.
 And if they eventually split up, they should be OK with equally splitting what they made together.

-- People with money, at least if they’d like to leave the relationship with at least as much as they came in with.
-It doesn’t have to be big money: If I’m marrying someone with $100 million dollars and I come in with $25,000, I still might want to protect my $25,000.
+- People with money, at least if they would like to leave the relationship with at least as much as they came in with.
+It doesn’t have to be big money: If I’m marrying someone with $100 million and I come in with $25,000, I still might want to protect my $25,000.

-- People who might inherit, at least if they want to make sure family property, heirlooms, or money stays in the family.
+- People who might inherit, at least if they want to make sure family property, heirlooms or money stay in the family.

-- People whose partners have debt, at least if they want to make sure their partner’s debt problems will never become theirs.
+- People whose partners have debt, at least if they want to make sure their partner’s debt problems never become theirs.

-- People who own a business, at least if they want to make absolutely sure that the business remains entirely theirs no matter what.
+- People who own a business, at least if they want to make absolutely sure the business remains entirely theirs no matter what.

 - People whose income might radically increase, at least if they don’t want to potentially share it with anyone in the form of support after divorce.

-- People with children from other marriages, at least if they want to make sure certain assets pass to their kids upon death rather then their partner.
+- People with children from other marriages, at least if they want to make sure certain assets pass to their kids — rather than to their partner — upon death.

 Saving money on prenups